ddsky/spoonacular-api-clients/typescript/MiscApi.md

 # **searchSiteContent**
 > SearchSiteContent200Response searchSiteContent()

-Search spoonacular's site content.
-You'll be able to find everything that you could also find using the search suggestions on spoonacular.com.
+Search spoonacular\'s site content.
+You\'ll be able to find everything that you could also find using the search suggestions on spoonacular.com.
 This is a suggest API so you can send partial strings as queries.

 ### Example